Kingdom Hearts HD 2.5 Remix

-Kingdom Hearts HD 2.5 Remix is an HD remastered collection of three games in Square Enix's Kingdom Hearts series: Kingdom Hearts II, Birth by Sleep and Re:coded.
+Kingdom Hearts HD 2.5 Remix is an HD remastered collection of the Kingdom Hearts series, developed and published by Square Enix.
 A successor to the series' HD 1.5 Remix collection, it was released for the PlayStation 3 in Japan in October 2014 and internationally two months later.

-Kingdom Hearts HD 2.5 Remix includes Kingdom Hearts II Final Mix (Note: "Final Mix" is a term often used for versions of Kingdom Hearts with remade graphics, gameplay tweaks, expanded and clarified story elements and bonuses features) (2007) and Kingdom Hearts Birth by Sleep Final Mix (2011) in high definition and with trophy support.
+Kingdom Hearts HD 2.5 Remix includes Kingdom Hearts II Final Mix (Note: "Final Mix" is a term often used for versions of Kingdom Hearts with remade graphics, gameplay tweaks, expanded and clarified story elements and bonuses features.)
+(2007) and Kingdom Hearts Birth by Sleep Final Mix (2011) in high definition and with Trophy support.
 Additionally, the collection features a cinematic remake of Kingdom Hearts Re:coded that features remastered cutscenes from the original game as well as new content.
 A third collection, Kingdom Hearts HD 2.8 Final Chapter Prologue, was released on January 24, 2017.
 2.5 Remix was released in a single, combined collection with 1.5 Remix on the PlayStation 4 on March 28, 2017, on the Xbox One on February 18, 2020, and on Windows via Epic Games Store and Steam on March 30, 2021, and June 13, 2024, respectively.
-A cloud version of the collection was released for the Nintendo Switch on February 10, 2022.
+A cloud version of the collection was released for the Nintendo Switch on February 10, 2022 with an upcoming native port replacing the now discontinued version on October 8, 2026.
+The collection will also release on the Nintendo Switch 2, PlayStation 5, and Xbox Series X/S on the same date.